bluebird75/luaunit/doc/index.rst

 Type assertions
 --------------------------

 The following functions all perform type checking on their argument.
 If the received value is not of the right type, the failure message will contain the expected type, the received type and the received value to help you identify better the problem.

-.. function:: assertIsNumber(value [, extra_msg])
+.. lua:function:: assertIsNumber(value [, extra_msg])

     **Aliases**: *assertNumber()*, *assert_is_number()*, *assert_number()*

     Assert that the argument is a number (integer or float).
     If provided, *extra_msg* is a string which will be printed along with the failure message.

-.. function:: assertIsString(value [, extra_msg])
+.. lua:function:: assertIsString(value [, extra_msg])

     **Aliases**: *assertString()*, *assert_is_string()*, *assert_string()*

     Assert that the argument is a string.
     If provided, *extra_msg* is a string which will be printed along with the failure message.

-.. function:: assertIsTable(value [, extra_msg])
+.. lua:function:: assertIsTable(value [, extra_msg])

     **Aliases**: *assertTable()*, *assert_is_table()*, *assert_table()*

     Assert that the argument is a table.
     If provided, *extra_msg* is a string which will be printed along with the failure message.

-.. function:: assertIsBoolean(value [, extra_msg])
+.. lua:function:: assertIsBoolean(value [, extra_msg])

     **Aliases**: *assertBoolean()*, *assert_is_boolean()*, *assert_boolean()*

     Assert that the argument is a boolean.
     If provided, *extra_msg* is a string which will be printed along with the failure message.

-.. function:: assertIsNil(value [, extra_msg])
+.. lua:function:: assertIsNil(value [, extra_msg])

     **Aliases**: *assertNil()*, *assert_is_nil()*, *assert_nil()*

     Assert that the argument is nil.
     If provided, *extra_msg* is a string which will be printed along with the failure message.

-.. function:: assertIsFunction(value [, extra_msg])
+.. lua:function:: assertIsFunction(value [, extra_msg])

     **Aliases**: *assertFunction()*, *assert_is_function()*, *assert_function()*

     Assert that the argument is a function.
     If provided, *extra_msg* is a string which will be printed along with the failure message.

-.. function:: assertIsUserdata(value [, extra_msg])
+.. lua:function:: assertIsUserdata(value [, extra_msg])

     **Aliases**: *assertUserdata()*, *assert_is_userdata()*, *assert_userdata()*

     Assert that the argument is a userdata.
     If provided, *extra_msg* is a string which will be printed along with the failure message.

-.. function:: assertIsCoroutine(value [, extra_msg])
+.. lua:function:: assertIsCoroutine(value [, extra_msg])

     **Aliases**: *assertCoroutine()*, *assert_is_coroutine()*, *assert_coroutine()*

     Assert that the argument is a coroutine (an object with type *thread* ).
     If provided, *extra_msg* is a string which will be printed along with the failure message.

-.. function:: assertIsThread(value [, extra_msg])
+.. lua:function:: assertIsThread(value [, extra_msg])

     **Aliases**: *assertIsThread()*, *assertThread()*, *assert_is_thread()*, *assert_thread()*

-    Same function as :func:assertIsCoroutine .
+    Same function as :lua:func:`assertIsCoroutine` .
 Since Lua coroutines have the type thread, it's not clear which name is the clearer, so we provide syntax for both names.
     If provided, *extra_msg* is a string which will be printed along with the failure message.